ishine/s4-replication/README.md

 We compared three models with the original reported results to see the extent of which that we can reproduce the results, and further, to understand how those different choices of normalizations will affect the final results.

-Additionally, we found that the choice of random seed also will influence the result roughly in the range **(0.02,0.05)**.

 ### ListOps
 | Models   | Train Accuracy | Test Accuracy     |
 | :---        |    :----:   |          ---: |